Friend,

-So I finally got a chance to visit Las Vegas.
-Vegas was one of the places in the United States that has been on my travel bucket list forever, and I finally got to scratch it off!!
+I finally got a chance to visit Las Vegas, which has been on my travel bucket list for so long!
 Vegas…..was……LITTTTTTTT!!!
 It was so much to take in.
-I literally needed another week to be able to experience more.
+I literally felt like I needed another week to be able to experience more.
 Although it was a good time, I wasn’t able to let my guard down because….hello, it’s Vegas!!
 Regardless if it was Vegas or France, I had to be aware of my surroundings and keep my belongings close.
 While I was at the airport, I sat next to a lady that was telling me that her phone was stolen right in front of her while she was playing the slot machine!
 She was distracted by the person that came up to her and started talking to her and WHAM…..there went her phone…and her good time.
-Since Vegas was so much to take in, I decided to break down my tips and take-always.
+Since Vegas was so much to take in, I decided to break down some tips.

 BEWARE OF YOUR SURROUNDINGS

-The first thing I was told (from the bus driver from the airport) was to beware of our surroundings.
-He said, people will come up and talk to you and spark conversation with you to distract you, and before you know it, your wallet is gone.
-I recommend putting your important things inside of a zipped pocket inside of your bag or inside your bra, or in your hand.
-Never sit your belongings down unless you know you aren’t going to take your eyes off of them.
-If traveling with a backpack or purse, have your travel companion walk on the same side as your purse or backpack so that a set of eyes are always on it.
+The first thing I was told (from the airport shuttle driver) was to beware of my surroundings.
+He said, “People will come up and talk to you and spark conversation with you to distract you, and before you know it, your wallet is gone.”
+I recommend putting your important things inside of a zipped pocket, inside of your bag, inside your bra, or in your hand.
+Never sit your belongings down, or unattended.
+If traveling with a backpack or purse, have your travel companion walk on the same side as your purse or backpack so that a set of eyes is always on it.

 TRAVEL LIGHT

 Don’t take your whole life with you when you are going anywhere in Vegas.
-Nine times out of ten you will be walking a lot, and the most annoying thing is having to tote a bag around that is 10lbs.
-Just bring your essentials, money (cash and a debit/credit card), sunglasses, phone, camera, water bottle.
-Less is more my friend.
+Nine times out of ten, you will be walking a lot, and the most annoying thing is having to tote a bag around that is 10lbs while walking a mile down the strip.
+Just bring your essentials: money (cash and a debit/credit card), sunglasses, phone, camera, and a water bottle.
+Less is more, my friend.

 STAY HYDRATED

-Vegas is just plain hot for no reason at all.
+Depending on what time of the year you visit, Vegas can be just plain hot.
 It has it’s own tier of heat in my eyes.
 It is a dry heat and when the wind blows it feels like heat is blowing.
 It’s rough my friend lol.
-Bring a water bottle with you.
+Bring a water bottle with you on your excursions.
 When you go out to eat, get a large to-go water with lots of ice and just refill it with your water bottle as it needs replenishing.

 TALK TO YOUR CONCIERGE NOT THE EMPLOYEES

 The concierge at your resort/hotel is there to work for YOU!
 They will give you the valid information you need to know.
-Tell them what you want to do and they will tell you where to do it, what to expect, and anything else you need to know about.
-For example, my friend and I wanted to go to see Tee Grizzley and also go to a day party, eat like locals (cheaply), zipline, etc., and our concierge Katie at the SLS made that happen for us.
-She was able to get us on the guest list for Tee Grizzley even after it had been sold out (we got to skip line and got 3 drinks free/person), she got us on the guest list for another day party (with a poolside table included), and she gave us the 411 on where to go to eat.
+Tell them what you want to do, and they will tell you how to accomplish it, what to expect, and anything else you need to know about.
+For example, my friend and I wanted to go to see Tee Grizzley perform, and also go to a day party, eat like locals (cheaply), and zipline.
+So, our concierge Katie at the SLS made that happen for us.
+She was able to get us on the guest list for the performance even after it had been sold out (we got to skip line and got 3 drinks free/person).
+She also got us on the guest list for another day party (with a poolside table included), and she gave us the 411 on where to go to eat.
 NEVER talk to promoters or employees on the streets.
 They don’t work for you, they work for themselves.
-They are just hustling and know you are not from there and are out to get your money because they know you don’t know any better.
-Promoters will promise to get you into clubs and will try to get you to get a packaged deal and when you get to the event they are nowhere to be found.
+They are hustling and know you are not from there.
+They will be out to get your money because they know you don’t know any better.
+Promoters will promise to get you into clubs and will try to get you to get a packaged deal and when you get to the event they will be nowhere to be found.
 Your concierge 9 times out of 10 works directly with the clubs and venues and can talk to the people to get you on the correct lists.
-When we were put on lists we got texts from the people that work the actual events confirming us.
+When we were put on lists we got texts from the people that worked at the actual events and could confirm our valid entrance.
 When we got there they would pull us to the front of the line and the rest was history.
 Promoters disappear once they take your money, just because they have a company name on their shirt does not make them legit…STAY AWAY!

 If you want to save money, Groupon is the first place to search.
-Just search nearby and there will be a ton of places nearby that will get you what you want for an affordable price.
+Just search nearby and there will be a ton of places nearby that will hopefully get you to into what you want to do for an affordable price.

 TRY NEW THINGS

 Eat like locals instead of what you can have at home.
 Do things that you can only do in Vegas and no where else.
-Ask your concierge about free shows.
-Plan ahead and make sure you cross those things off of your trip bucket list.
-The worst thing is to get back home and realize you regret not doing this or not trying that.
-My friend and I told each other what we absolutely had to experience, and we made it happen.
+Ask your concierge about free shows and events.
+Plan ahead and have a good time on a budget.
+The worst thing is to get back home and realize you regret not doing something that was available to experience.
+My friend and I told each other what we absolutely had to experience Vegas life, and we made it happen.

 DON’T SLEEP

 Obviously I don’t mean don’t sleep at all.
-But sacrifice sleeping in and also try to go to sleep as late as possible.
-You can catch up on your sleep when you get home.
-You only have a limited time so get some Red Bulls and live it up love!
+But sacrifice sleeping in, and also try to go to sleep as late as possible.
+You can catch up on your sleep when you get home, Friend.
+You only have a limited time, so go live it up!

 BE COMFY